DescartesResearch/TeaStore/README.md

 http://eclipse-cs.sourceforge.net/

 The Pet Supply Store uses the well-established and SPEC RG approved LIMBO-Checkstyle.
-It is located in the root directory of the Pett Suply Store Git repository.
+It is located in the root directory of the Pet Suply Store Git repository.
 To add it to your Eclipse:

 * Window -> Preferences -> Checkstyle